 - Prepare budget forecasts and financial reports relating to development activities

 - Coordinate restricted funding expectations with VP of Finance and Administration

 The salary for this full-time, exempt position is $90-100,000/year (depending on experience) plus a competitive benefits package including health insurance, dental insurance, FSA, vacation, 403(b) retirement matching plan and pre-tax transportation program.
 We value the artistic and other life activities of our staff and welcome flexible remote and work hours.

 ACF supports and advocates for individuals and groups creating music today by demonstrating the vitality and relevance of their art.
 We connect artists with collaborators, organizations, audiences, and resources.
 Through storytelling, publications, recordings, hosted gatherings, and industry leadership, we activate equitable opportunities for artists.
 We provide direct funding and mentorship to a broad and diverse field of music creators, highlighting those who have been historically excluded from participation.
 Visit www.composersforum.org for more information.

 How to Apply

-Please send a resume and a letter describing how you will contribute to ACF’s stated mission through this position in PDF form to: Laura Krider, Director of Operations and Special Projects email@example.com, 612.314.9228.
+Please upload a resume and a letter describing how you will contribute to ACF’s stated mission through this position in PDF form through this link: https://smrtr.io/52JtC.
+Contact Laura Krider, Director of Operations and Special Projects at firstname.lastname@example.org or 612.314.9228 with any questions.

 Position is open until filled.
-Applications received by January 10, 2021 will be reviewed first.
+Applications received by April 1, 2021 will be reviewed first.
 Three references will be requested from those invited to interview.
-ACF’s Equity Committee will join staff in reviewing and interviewing candidates.
+Interviews will include members of the board, staff, ACF’s Equity Committee, and HR firm.
+All inquiries will be held in confidence.